 The Direction subparameter is required.
 Its argument specifies the direction of the “device under test” and shall be one of the following strings: “Tx” or “Rx”.
 Note that using “Tx” for a buffer which is incapable of a driving mode of operation is illegal.
 Similarly, using “Rx” for a buffer which is incapable of a receiving mode of operation is illegal.
 Use of “Tx” or “Rx” for an I/O buffer will identify the mode of operation for the test information and waveform(s).

 The AMI_input_parameters_file subparameter is required.
 This subparameter takes a single string argument corresponding to a filename present in the same directory as the calling .ibs file.
 The file’s contents consist of rows of space-separated string data, using formatting rules identical to that of the AMI_parameters_in string.
 This data is grouped in two sections.
 The first section, which uses the required identifier “Simulator_parameters”, includes those parameters and values which are needed to unambiguously define the simulation conditions used to generate the golden waveforms provided and, in a normal simulation context, would be supplied by the user through a simulator user interface (i.e., AMI function signature parameters).
-The second section, which uses the required identifier “Model_parameters”, includes the AMI_parameter_in string contents that would be generated by an EDA tool and passed to the model, specifically the Usage In and Usage InOut parameters from the .ami file contents and their associated values.
+The second section, which uses the required identifier “Model_parameters”, includes the AMI_parameters_in string contents that would be generated by an EDA tool and passed to the model, specifically the Usage In and Usage InOut parameters from the .ami file contents and their associated values.

 The structure is shown below; note that the line feeds shown may be omitted as in the AMI_parameters_in string.

-For Type Statistical waveforms, the “Simulator_parameters” section shall include four required AMI_Init and/or AMI_Impulse function signature parameters: Sample_interval, Symbol_time, Number_of_rows, and Aggressors, as shown below:
+For Type Statistical waveforms, the “Simulator_parameters” section shall include four required AMI_Init and/or AMI_Impulse function signature parameters: Sample_interval, Symbol_time, Number_of_rows, and Aggressors, as shown below.

 (Simulator_parameters